Firepower (album): Writing and recording

 Faulkner described the songwriting process as "free and really relaxed", and that the writing and recording ideas from Redeemer of Souls remained the same, but was slightly different in terms of his guitar performance.
 He also says that it wasn't a conscious thing on his part to revisit the band's classic albums for inspiration.
 Faulkner explains that some of the melodies and the ideas for Firepower were already written a long time ago.
 He cites the songs "Rising From Ruins", "Evil Never Dies" and "Sea of Red" as his favourites.
 When Allom and Sneap were selected to produce the album, Faulkner explained that it was "one of those lightbulb-moments, because it was never been done before with Priest but it just worked out great.
 It could have gone horribly wrong with clashing egos and things like that, but it was a great marriage of a classic producer and a more modern producer.
 They were really instrumental in getting the sound and the energy right for Firepower and I think that they did a fantastic job."

+The album would be released in the same year as the 100th anniversary of the end of World War 1, a fact commemorated in the song Sea of Red.

 When recording the album, Faulkner used a white Gibson Les Paul that he had used on prior Judas Priest tours for distorted rhythm parts.
 He used a combination of amplifiers, including a Marshall JCM800 and EVH 5150.
 For clean passages, he used a Fender Telecaster through a Roland JC-120.
 Glenn Tipton recorded the album primarily his signature ESP Viper and his old custom Hamer models, as well as a variety of Stratocasters.
 For amplification, he primarily used an Engl Invader but also experimented with EVHs and Marshalls.
 He improvised his leads on the album while Faulkner both improvised and composed his leads.

 Shortly after Tipton announced that he was diagnosed with Parkinson's disease on 12 February 2018, former guitarist K. K. Downing insinuated that Sneap's contributions on Firepower were more than being just a producer, given the idea that Sneap covered Tipton's guitar parts and not Tipton himself.
 Halford and Faulkner responded negatively.
 Downing later clarified that he only meant to say that Sneap not only produced, but likely "contributed song ideas, riffs and licks, lyric ideas etc."

 Halford says that technology did not change the writing process.
 He also said that the band did not listen to their classic albums for inspiration during production, "but we certainly thought about what was at the core of all those records, at the metal heart of Priest.
 That's what gave us the direction for Firepower."